 The Epson ET-2720 has poor printing speed.
 Although the first page doesn't take too long to print, additional black text pages aren't much quicker.
 Color pages are slow to print, and it takes almost a minute and a half to print off one 4" x 6" photo.

-The Epson EcoTank ET-2720 has disappointing color accuracy.
+The color accuracy is poor.
 While it may be okay for the occasional pop of color on an assignment or office document, it isn't ideal for work that requires accurate color reproduction.
 If you want better color accuracy, check out the Canon PIXMA G1220.

 The Epson ET-2720 has decent connectivity.
 You can hook it up wirelessly by using your Wi-Fi via your router, or you can use Wi-Fi Direct.
-If you're using a mobile device, you can also use Apple AirPrint or Mopria Print Service.
-On the downside, you can't use an ethernet cable with it, and it lacks any external storage support.
+If using a mobile device, you can also use Apple AirPrint or Mopria Print Service.
+Unfortunately, you can't use an Ethernet cable with it, and it lacks any external storage support.
 If you want a similar printer with external storage support, check out the Epson EcoTank ET-2760.

 While we tested the white version, the Epson EcoTank ET-2720 is also available in black.

-The Epson EcoTank ET-2720 sets itself apart thanks to its exceptional supertank system that yields an incredible number of both black and color pages.
-Accordingly, its cost-per-print is amongst the lowest we’ve tested, whether you’re printing in black only, in color, or photos.
+The Epson ET-2720 sets itself apart thanks to its exceptional supertank system that yields an incredible number of black and color pages.
+Accordingly, its cost-per-print is among the lowest we’ve tested, whether you’re printing in black only, in color, or photos.
 However, its printing speed is really bad and unusually slow compared to other printers we’ve tested.
-For more options, check out our recommendations for the best all-in-one printers, the best home printers, and the best inkjet printers.

-The Epson EcoTank ET-2720 and the Canon PIXMA G6020 are both good all-in-one color inkjet printers with supertanks, but the Canon is slightly better at a variety of tasks.
-The Canon feels better built, has higher page yields, a lower cost-per-print for color pages, and it prints photos more quickly and with better quality.
+The Epson EcoTank ET-2720 and the Canon PIXMA G6020 are both good all-in-one color inkjet printers with supertanks, but the Canon is slightly better.
+The Canon feels better built, has higher page yields, a lower cost-per-print for color pages, and prints photos more quickly and with better quality.
 Also, it can automatically print double-sided, and it has an Ethernet port.
-On the other hand, the Epson prints documents more quickly, and it produces somewhat more accurate colors.
+On the other hand, the Epson prints documents more quickly.

 The Brother MFC-J4335DW is a better printer overall compared to the Epson EcoTank ET-2720.
 The Brother prints faster, supports automatic duplex printing, and produces far more accurate colors.
 It also feels better built, has a better display and physical keypad, built-in fax, an automatic document feeder, and an Ethernet port.
 On the other hand, the Epson uses a supertank ink system for far better page yields and a cheaper cost-per-print, and aside from the disappointing color accuracy, produces much better-looking photos.